Computing (Games Programming) BSc (Hons)

 UCAS code: I610

-Develop the knowledge and skills to create exciting new computer games, on a degree accredited by BCS, The Chartered Institute for IT.
+Develop the knowledge and skills to create exciting new computer games, on a degree accredited by BCS, The Chartered Institute for IT (subject to re-approval).
 From design to implementation of games software, you’ll have everything you need to launch your career in gaming.

 AI for games engines, SFX and CGI, streaming media.
 Pack your CV with the skills and knowledge the billion-dollar games industry needs.
-Your games programming course will be based in our £13million Tech Hub with our dedicated gaming laboratory and specialist high-specification computers.
+Your games programming degree will be based in our £13m Tech Hub with our dedicated gaming laboratory and specialist high-specification computers.

 You’ll learn essential programming languages as well as digital design and production.
 Study 3D graphics theory and practice using our super immersive 3D virtual environment.
 We encourage you to create virtual experiences in 4K resolution in our four-screen CAVE (Computer Augmented Virtual Environment).